AI Hiring in 2026 — the practical guide

 • Conversational quality.
 Listen to a recorded call.
 If it sounds like a robot reading a script, the candidate experience will be bad.
 If it handles follow-up questions naturally, you're in good shape.

 • Anti-cheat scoring.
 Ask how it works.
 If the vendor can't explain the specific signals (latency, linguistic fingerprinting, CV cross-reference, retake fingerprinting), they don't really have one.
+The Harvard Business Review primer on AI hiring ethics is a good internal training read for the team picking the tool.

 • Pricing model.
 Placement fees are the old recruiter playbook.
 SaaS pricing (monthly + per-action) aligns the vendor's incentive with yours.

 • Anti-bias auditing.
 Real one: do they let you adjust scores and re-train against your overrides?
 If not, the "AI" is just a static model that's optimizing for who knows what.
+NYC's Local Law 144 requires annual bias audits for any automated employment decision tool used in NYC — if you hire there, this is non-negotiable.

 • Integration depth.
 ATS integration (Workable, Greenhouse, Ashby), calendar integration (Google/Outlook), and the data you get back (full transcripts, full scorecards, anti-cheat scores — not just a 0/1 thumbs up).